SimonWaldherr/check-deadlines-action/README.md

 }
 ```

-If this deadline passes without the task being completed, the action will trigger a warning and fail the check during your CI/CD run.
+If this deadline passes without the task being completed, the action will trigger a [warning and fail the check](https://github.com/SimonWaldherr/check-deadlines-action/actions/runs/14362124092/job/40266059964) during your CI/CD run.
+You can configure the github workflow to run on each push (or any other event) or [schedule via cron](https://github.com/SimonWaldherr/check-deadlines-action/blob/3bc3a739ddc947461a5f428f99095ef23209434e/.github/workflows/check-deadlines.yml#L11).

 ## Usage